 Fund insurance means that the pension savings remain in the premium pension funds chosen by the insured.
 With fund insurance, the amount of the premium pension is recalculated once each year based on the value of fund shares in December.
-In each month of the following year, a sufficient number of fund shares are sold to finance payment of the calculated premium pension.
+Each month, a sufficient number of fund shares are sold to finance payment of the calculated premium pension.
 If the value of the fund shares increases, fewer shares are sold; if it decreases, more shares are sold.
 Variations in prices of fund shares affect the value of the following year's premium pension.